 How many of these top 10 Texas Thanksgiving traditions do you follow?

-I’m sure you have your own favorite Thanksgiving menu that you serve every year and loads of memories to go with it.
+I’m sure you have your favorite Thanksgiving menu you serve every year and loads of memories to go with it.
 This year, I’m changing things by making a Thanksgiving rosemary wreath.
 But first, let’s talk about the top 10 Texas Thanksgiving traditions that Texans live by!

 See below my recipe for a Thanksgiving Wreath using fresh Rosemary sprigs.